wyager/metastrip/README.md

 Metastrip can do the following:

 * Remove any file metadata
-* Slightly randomize pixel values to fight image hashing/steganography
+* Subtly randomize pixel values to combat image hashing/steganography
 * Generate random filenames

 It's reasonably fast and can use multiple cores.